CSULA-Qdots/filter/README.md

 Some experimentation shows minimal noise rejection until threshhold is below 0.5 and/or delta grows over 4.
 Suggest values of 0.10 and 10.
-See C:\Data\Dropbox\QD\2010\10-Oct\10-21-2010

 rescale.tcl
 ===========
 Same as filter with an adjustment for photomultiplier sensitivity.
 Scaling performed according to an Excel polynomial fit to data from reading and interpolating the RCA chart for the 7102 PMT.
-Possibly deprecated, needs further testing in combination with baseline_zero.tcl.
+Possibly deprecated, needs further testing in combination with baseline_zero.m

 example.filterrc
 ================